Primary alveolar hypoventilationOndine's curse; Ventilatory failure; Diminished hypoxic ventilator drive; Diminished hypercapnic ventilator drive

 - Waking up many times at night

-Persons with this disease are extremely sensitive to even small doses of sedatives or narcotics, which can make their already inadequate breathing much worse.
+People with this disease are very sensitive to even small doses of sedatives or narcotics.
+These drugs can make their breathing problem much worse.

 Exams and Tests